 The secrets of freezing pizza dough from The Kitchn

-Milk, beer and oil give dough a depth and complexity that water doesn’t touch.
+Milk, beer, and oil give the dough a depth and complexity that water doesn’t touch.

 Bread flour is essential to getting a chewy crust.